-is a basic introduction to aromatherapy and includes details on 51
+an introduction to aromatherapy and includes details on 51 oils,

 safety information, amounts to use, etc.